JasonShiers/JasonShiers/README.md

 - :hammer_and_wrench: I build things with: `Python` `SQL` `Django` `PHP` `KNIME` ...
 - :beach_umbrella: I'm also interested in personal finance and energy tech
 - :mortar_board: PhD in Synthetic Organic Chemistry

+Content here is limited to a selection of code I have developed in my spare time and tools that I wanted to preserve for posterity, which have fallen out of use a long time ago.